EmranAhmed/marquee-block/README.txt

 == Installation ==
 = Minimum Requirements =

-* PHP 7.4 or greater is required (PHP 8.0 or greater is recommended)
+* PHP 7.4 or greater is required.
-* MySQL 5.6 or greater, OR MariaDB version 10.1 or greater, is required
+* MySQL 5.6 or greater, OR MariaDB version 10.1 or greater, is required.

 = Automatic installation =